FAQs

 Q: I have never been to the United States.
 I am nervous about being far away from home in a new country.
 Are most people in the city of the same ethnicity?
 Will I be able to get the foods I am accustomed to?
 How will I adjust to a new culture while also adjusting to a new program of study?

 A: Albuquerque is a diverse city with citizens from all over the world.
-There are community centers, grocery stores etc. that represent just about every continent.
-OIPS, student organizations, department contacts etc. will all help you to adjust.
-The Economics faculty, staff and student body also wants you to succeed and will offer support and advice.
+There are community centers, grocery stores, etc. that represent just about every continent.
+OIPS, student organizations, department contacts, etc. will all help you to adjust.
+The Economics faculty, staff, and student body want you to succeed and will offer support and advice.
 Check out the City of Albuquerque website to learn more about our beautiful and diverse city.

 Q: Which English Proficiency Test does the University accept?